rpmuller/ePubs/WP1.md

 they are only a prelude to further refinements.

-What subsequent philosophy, down to quite modern times, accepted from Parmenides. was not the impossibility of all change, which was too violent a paradox, but the indestructibility of subit once.
-The word "substance" did not occur in his immediate successors, but the concept is already present in their speculations.
+What subsequent philosophy, down to quite modern times, accepted from Parmenides was not the impossibility of all change, which was too violent a paradox, but the indestructibility of _substance_.
+The word "substance" did not occur in his immediate successors, but the _concept_ is already present in their speculations.
 A substance was supposed to be the persistent subject of varying predicates.
 As such it became, and remained for more than two thousand years, one of the fundamental